-We performed a MEM run using a “trajectory” in which the state vectors traced the position and motion of points on the lunar surface.
-The outputs provide us with the speed and density distribution of two populations (high- and low-density) of meteoroids striking the Moon.
+A MEM run using a “trajectory” in which the state vectors traced the position and motion of points on the lunar surface was performed.
+The outputs provide the speed and density distribution of two populations (high- and low-density) of meteoroids striking the Moon.
 The NEO speed distribution is taken from Moorhead [ref.
 15] and the density is assumed to be 3,000 kg m-3, following Brown et al. [ref.
 14] and DeStefano [ref.
 37].

-For both meteoroids and NEOs, we compute the angular term as:
+For both meteoroids and NEOs, the angular term is computed as: